 - a) consider the following issues: - will the cells or tissues be taken directly from study participants during the performance of project tasks?
-See point 4;

-- will the study be conducted on cells or tissues sourced from another project, lab or entity in Poland or abroad?
-See points 4 and 6; - will stem cells be derived from the project or will new cell lines be created in the project?
-See point 4; - will the study use biological material taken from organs removed from the human body or medical waste tissue (e.g. amputated limbs, placenta, skin)?
-See point 4; - will the study use biological material taken from deceased persons (sampled while they were still alive)? - will the study use biological material taken from human remains?
-See point 4; - will the biological material be isolated for immediate use in the project or stored for future research purposes?
-See point 4;

-b) provide information concerning:

-- the origin of cells or tissues, e.g. directly from the donor, from the entity's own repositories; - the name of the institution from which the material will be taken (if different from the research entity); - material sampling procedures, including storage time and conditions; - the informed consent, obtained or pending, of donors to the procurement, use and storage of their biological material for research purposes, including their secondary use, as well as the handling of medical waste, along with the identification of the tissue owner; - the approval, obtained or pending, of a designated bioethics committee for the procurement or use of biological material for research purposes (its scope must fall within the scope of the informed consent granted by the donor); - material anonymisation or pseudonymisation method (if applicable); - the agreement, signed or pending, on the transfer of reagents or biological material and personal data between institutions (e.g. Material Transfer Agreement and Data Transfer Agreement1) or other documents certifying official research cooperation (if applicable).
+See Point 4; - will the study be conducted on cells or tissues sourced from another project, lab or entity in Poland or abroad?
+See Points 4 and 6; - will stem cells be derived from the project or will new cell lines be created in the project?
+See Point 4: - will the study use biological material taken from organs removed from the human body or medical waste tissue (e.g. amputated limbs, placenta, skin)?
+See Point 4; - will the study use biological material taken from deceased persons (sampled while they were still alive)? - will the study use biological material taken from human remains?
+See Point 4; - will the biological material be isolated for immediate use in the project or stored for future research purposes?
+See Point 4; - b) provide information concerning: - the origin of cells or tissues, e.g. directly from the donor, from the entity's own repositories (institution and country); - the name of the institution from which the material will be taken (if different from the research entity); - material sampling procedures, including storage time and conditions; - the informed consent, obtained or pending, of donors to the procurement, use and storage of their biological material for research purposes, including their secondary use, as well as the handling of medical waste, along with the identification of the tissue owner; - the approval, obtained or pending, of a designated bioethics committee (institution and country) for the procurement or use of biological material for research purposes (its scope must fall within the scope of the informed consent granted by the donor); - material anonymisation or pseudonymisation method (if applicable); See Point 4; - the agreement (institution and country), signed or pending, on the transfer of reagents or biological material and personal data between institutions (e.g. Material Transfer Agreement and Data Transfer Agreement1) or other documents certifying official research cooperation (if applicable). - data, obtained or pending, on the informed consent expressed by the deceased while alive for the post-mortem use of their biological material for research purposes (if applicable);